About the Program

 Joining our Teams

-The all-inclusive cost per participant is $225.
+The all-inclusive cost per participant is $150.
 This covers the cost of the team registration, LEGO kit for the season, other equipment, t-shirts, and tournament fees.
-This registration payment is due by August 30th so that we have ample time to register and receive kits.
 W.A.F.F.L.E.S.
 Community Robotics is not-for-profit organization and is volunteer-run; we do our best to make our programs affordable and accessible to everyone!

 Payments can be made by e-transfer to firstname.lastname@example.org or by a cheque made payable to W.A.F.F.L.E.S.
 Community Robotics (please email for the mailing address if you use this method).

-Meetings for the 2019 season take place at the Pump House Steam Museum (23 Ontario Street) one evening a week.
-There are a total of 10 sessions, beginning in September and going until mid-November.
+Meetings take place virtually one night per week using Zoom.
+There are a total of 10 sessions, beginning in March and going until May.
 Meetings are scheduled in our public Google calendar, which is visible at the bottom of the webpage and can be added here.

 Meeting lessons and activities are lead by our program lead and volunteers from our older robotics programs.
 Parents are required to stay at meetings to help supervise and keep their child focused on the current activity.